department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/burial-flags.md

 On the last page of the Application for United States Flag for Burial Purposes, you can read more about how to care for a burial flag.
 You can also see how the flag will be displayed and then folded at a memorial service. <br>
 [Read more about burial flags on the last page of the application](https://www.vba.va.gov/pubs/forms/VBA-27-2008-ARE.pdf)

-## What else should I know about burials flags?
+## What else should I know about burial flags?
 The Veteran’s family can donate the flag to a national cemetery that has an Avenue of Flags so that it can be flown on patriotic holidays.

 We can’t replace flags that are lost, destroyed, or stolen, but some Veterans organizations may be able to help if something happens to the flag we gave you.